 Ciprofloxacin should not be used by patients with myasthenia gravis.
 It may cause the condition to become worse.
 Get medical help right away if you develop muscle weakness or trouble breathing.

 USES: This medication is used to treat a variety of bacterial infections.
 Ciprofloxacin belongs to a class of drugs called quinolone antibiotics.
 It works by stopping the growth of bacteria.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using ciprofloxacin and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking ciprofloxacin and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-This medication may be taken with or without food, usually twice a day in the morning and evening or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually twice a day in the morning and evening.

 The dosage and length of treatment is based on your medical condition and response to treatment.
 Drink plenty of fluids while taking this medication unless your doctor tells you otherwise.

 Take this medication at least 2 hours before or 6 hours after taking other products that may bind to it, decreasing its effectiveness.
 Ask your pharmacist about the other products you take.
 Some examples include: quinapril, sevelamer, sucralfate, vitamins/minerals (including iron and zinc supplements), and products containing magnesium, aluminum, or calcium (such as antacids, didanosine solution, calcium supplements).

 Calcium-rich foods, including dairy products (such as milk, yogurt) or calcium-enriched juice, can also decrease the effect of this medication.
 Take this medication at least 2 hours before or 6 hours after eating calcium-rich foods, unless you are eating these foods as part of a larger meal that contains other (non-calcium-rich) foods.
 These other foods decrease the calcium binding effect.